What More Can I Give: Background and writing

 In 2001, two separate concerts were held on September 7 and September 10 in celebration of Michael Jackson's thirtieth year as a solo entertainer (his first solo single, "Got to Be There", was released in 1971).
 Held in New York City, the shows sold out within five hours of going on sale.
-The concerts featured performances by artists such as Usher, Whitney Houston, Mýa, Liza Minnelli, James Ingram, Gloria Estefan and Marc Anthony.
+The concerts featured performances by artists such as Usher, Whitney Houston, Mýa and Liza Minnelli.
 They also contained solo performances by Jackson himself, and marked the onstage reunion of the pop singer and his brothers (The Jacksons).

 Hours following the second concert, the attacks on the World Trade Center in New York City, the Pentagon outside of Washington, D.C., and a crash near Shanksville, Pennsylvania, resulted in the loss of 2,993 lives.
 Following the events of September 11, Jackson rewrote "What More Can I Give" and expressed his views on the song, writing and music.
-"I'm not one to sit back and say, 'Oh, I feel bad for what happened to them[...]
+"I'm not one to sit back and say, 'Oh, I feel bad for what happened to them' [...]
 I want the whole world to sing ["What More Can I Give"], to bring us together as a world, because a song is a mantra, something you repeat over and over.
 And we need peace, we need giving, we need love, we need unity."

 Recording

 "What More Can I Give" was recorded in 2001 by a number of artists, mainly pop.
 The project had received an "overwhelming response from major artists all over the world", with musicians such as Anastacia, Beyoncé, Nick Carter, Aaron Carter, NSYNC and Carlos Santana offering to lend their voices to the track.
 The recording process was held in Los Angeles, California and destinations reachable by Michael Jackson's private plane and mobile production unit headed by Marc Schaffel, who traveled across the globe with a team to record the different artists.
 The all-star benefit followed a similar Jackson-effort, "We Are the World", which raised millions of dollars for famine relief in Africa.
 The recording of "What More Can I Give" was completed in October 2001.

 In addition to the English-language version of "What More Can I Give", a Spanish version of the song was recorded.
-Entitled "Todo Para Ti", the track features several of the musicians on the English version, as well as Latin artists such as Alejandro Sanz and Cristian Castro, who only appear on the Spanish-language version.
+Entitled "Todo Para Ti", the track features several of the musicians on the English version, as well as Latin artists such as Alejandro Sanz, Juan Gabriel, and Cristian Castro, who only appear on the Spanish-language version.
 The title for "Todo Para Ti" translates to "Everything for You" in English.
 Producer and songwriter K. C. Porter had directly translated the title of "What More Can I Give" initially, but it was changed after Jackson expressed that he felt it was too clumsy.